No. 7 Ohio State beats No. 10 Utah 48-45 in wild Rose Bowl

 Stroud passed for a school-record 573 yards and a record-tying six touchdowns for the Buckeyes (11-2), who won the Granddaddy of Them All for the second time in four years while toppling one long-standing offensive record after another.
 Stroud’s yards passing and touchdowns both are Rose Bowl records, and he finished 3 yards shy of the record for yards passing in any bowl game.

-“It’s emotional for me,” said Stroud, from nearby Rancho Cucamonga.
-“It’s like I’m dreaming right now.
-I was able to come home and win the Rose Bowl like this.”
+Yet the Buckeyes were the ones playing from behind for nearly all of the first three-plus quarters in Arroyo Seco until they summoned the will for three fourth-quarter scoring drives.

+“Our team is built on fighting,” Smith-Njigba said.
+“It doesn’t matter if we’re up, down.
+We were down the first half, but we just had to stay level headed and keep fighting.”

-Ohio State still had to rally from 10 points down late in the third quarter to get past the Pac-12 champion Utes (10-4), who got off to an electrifying start in their first school’s first trip to the Rose Bowl.
+Ohio State had to rally from 10 points down late in the third quarter to get past the Pac-12 champion Utes (10-4), who got off to an electrifying 35-point first half in their first school’s first trip to the Rose Bowl.
 They even stayed competitive after star quarterback Cameron Rising went down with an injury while getting sacked with 9:56 to play.

-The Utes had to turn to backup Bryson Barnes, who grew up on a pig farm in central Utah and had never thrown a collegiate pass — but he led the Utes on a tying drive capped by a 15-yard TD pass to Dalton Kincaid with 1:54 left.
+The Utes had to turn to backup Bryson Barnes, who grew up on a pig farm in central Utah and had never thrown a collegiate pass.
+He he led them on a tying drive, capped by a 15-yard TD pass to Dalton Kincaid with 1:54 left.

 Stroud coolly drove the Buckeyes back downfield in the waning seconds, and Ruggles hit his easy field goal.
 Ohio State kicked off to Britain Covey, who already had a 97-yard kickoff return for a touchdown earlier, but the Buckeyes smothered his cutback as time ran out.